On the geometry of symmetry breaking inequalities: Introduction

 Symmetries are mappings from one object into itself that preserve its structure.
 Their study has proven fruitful across a myriad of fields, including integer programming, where symmetries are commonly present.
 For instance, almost 30\% of mixed-integer linear programs (MILP) in the model library used by the solver CPLEX are considerably affected by symmetry~\cite{achterberg+etal13}.
 Moreover, symmetry exploitation techniques are of importance in various situations.
 In particular, they help to avoid traversing symmetric branches of the tree considered by a branch-and-bound algorithm.

 Roughly speaking, the symmetry group $G$ of an optimization problem is the set of functions in $\mathbb{R}^n$ that leave the feasible region and the objective function invariant (see Section 2 for a precise definition).
-The symmetry group $G$, or any of its subgroups, partitions $\mathbb{R}^n$ into $G$-\emph{orbits}.
-Each $G$-orbit is a set of isomorphic solutions, and hence two solutions in such a set are redundant.
+The symmetry group $G$, or any of its subgroups, partitions $\mathbb{R}^n$ into $G$-\emph{orbits}, which are sets of isomorphic solutions.
 A natural technique for handling symmetries is to add a static set of symmetry breaking inequalities.
 That is, we add extra inequalities that remove isomorphic solutions while leaving at least one representative per $G$-orbit.
 This well established approach has been studied extensively, both in general settings and different applications; see e.g.~\cite{faenza2009extended,friedman07,ghoniem+sherali11,hojny+pfetsch18,kaibel+pfetsch06,liberti12a,liberti+ostrowski14,ostrowski2010symmetry,salvagnin18,sherali+smith01}.
 In most of these works, the symmetry breaking inequalities select the lexicographically maximal vector in each $G$-orbit of binary vectors.
 However, this constitutes a major drawback when dealing with general permutation groups: selecting the lexicographically maximal vector in a $G$-orbit is an NP-hard problem~\cite{babai+luks83}.
 Hence, the separation problem of the corresponding symmetry breaking inequalities is also NP-hard.
-On the other hand, there is nothing preventing us to select orbits' representatives with a different criteria.
+On the other hand, there is nothing preventing us to select orbit representatives with a different criterion.